ebsmedley/ebsmedley/about/index.md

 ## Pubs
 <a href="https://scholar.google.com/citations?user=z5MHV2gAAAAJ&hl=en"><b>Google Scholar</b></a>

-* <a href="https://www.sciencedirect.com/science/article/pii/S1074742719300899"><b>Circuit directionality for motivation: lateral accumbens-pallidum, but not pallidum-accumbens, connections regulate motivational attraction to reward cues</b></a> (2019, In Press)
+* <a href="https://www.sciencedirect.com/science/article/pii/S1074742719300899"><b>Circuit directionality for motivation: lateral accumbens-pallidum, but not pallidum-accumbens, connections regulate motivational attraction to reward cues</b></a> (2019) Neurobiology of Learning and Memory

 * <a href="https://www.sciencedirect.com/science/article/pii/S0376635718301359"><b>Evidence for a shared representation of sequential cues that engage sign-tracking</b></a> (2018) Behavioural Processes